MitchelHsu/Cleric-RAG-Agent/README.md

-# Call Logs Retrival Augmented Generation Agent
+# Cleric Call Logs Retrival Augmented Generation Agent

 This is a call logs RAG agent PoC.
 You can test it [here](https://huggingface.co/spaces/MitchelHsu/cleric-agent-ui).